Elehuris Montero Player Props: Rockies vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.59 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Red Sox have the 21st-ranked team ERA among all league pitching staffs (4.53).

-- Red Sox pitchers combine to rank 22nd in baseball in home runs given up (84 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 84 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

-- Paxton makes the start for the Red Sox, his sixth of the season.
-He is 2-1 with a 3.81 ERA and 36 strikeouts in 26 2/3 innings pitched.
+- Crawford (1-3) takes the mound for the Red Sox in his fifth start of the season.
+He has a 3.44 ERA in 36 2/3 innings pitched, with 36 strikeouts.

-- In his most recent appearance on Tuesday, the left-hander threw seven innings against the Cleveland Guardians, giving up two earned runs while surrendering six hits.
+- His most recent appearance was on Wednesday against the Cleveland Guardians, when the right-hander went three innings, surrendering one earned run while giving up five hits.

-- In five games this season, the 34-year-old has a 3.81 ERA and 12.5 strikeouts per nine innings, while allowing a batting average of .232 to opposing hitters.
+- The 27-year-old has a 3.44 ERA and 8.8 strikeouts per nine innings across 12 games this season, while allowing a batting average of .220 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.